|Go Live In The Past!!!!

 won the 10th Region "A" but were edged 63-60 by Hazard in the "A" State.
 Jacob

-Rieger scored his 1,000th Point in a home game vs Harrison County.
-The
+Rieger scored his 1,000th Point in a home game vs Cooper.
+The Mustangs lost

-Mustangs lost narrowly to Scott in the district finals when unknown Ryan Steivers
+narrowly to Scott in the district finals when unknown Ryan Steivers came off the

-came off the bench and nailed three consecutive three-pointers.
-Mason County
+bench and nailed three consecutive three-pointers.
+Mason County ended our

 Campbell County squeezed past our Mustangs 64-61 in the 2010-11 Crosstown